-2.7 WPD will retain the monthly consumption per Meter and aggregated Consumption Data for Feeder Section of LV Feeder and Substation only for as long as it needs to for the purposes stated in paragraph 3.6 of this Data Privacy Plan.
-In practice, this means WPD will generally hold the Consumption Data (which is only customer specific for 1% of customers) for a period of five years.
-For 99% of customers WPD will hold feeder level Consumption Data, and will not retain any Consumption Data.
+2.7 NGED will retain the monthly consumption per Meter and aggregated Consumption Data for Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three) only for as long as it needs to for the purposes stated in paragraph 3.6 of this Data Privacy Plan.
+In practice, this means NGED will generally hold the Consumption Data (which is only customer specific for 1% of customers) for a period of five years.
+For 99% of customers NGED will hold aggregated level Consumption Data, and will not retain any individual disaggregated Consumption Data.

-2.9 Section 7 of this Data Privacy Plan sets out WPD's approach to aggregation of Consumption Data.
+2.9 Section 6 of this Data Privacy Plan sets out NGED's approach to aggregation of Consumption Data.